 The development of personal coaching skills and the planning of practices/events need to be practiced both with peers and in experiential learning situations with children.
 Thus, the aim of this module is to help craft safe learning experiences where "coaches learn how to coach by coaching".
 Those hands-on coaching experiences enable coach learners to prepare coaching, engage in, and have an opportunity to receive feedback and engage in self-reflection about their coaching practice.
-6 Plan, Reflect and Learn The environment, which Youth Sport Coaches contribute to, can be welcoming and inclusive to all children.
-Individual coaches can provide this in their personal coaching and can also contribute to a club / school having child-centred values and policies.
-The Youth Sport Coach will examine their personal coaching philosophy and a means to support a club / school to adopt child-centred values and policies.
-Reflection on practice has been identified as a key means of and ongoing development for coaches.
-This can be supplengaging with others and to a club / school being a environment for coaches (as well as children).
-Reflection is skill and the Youth Sport Coach will reflect on their practice in with co-coaches and with a mentor.
+6 The environment, which Youth Sport Coaches contribute to, can welcoming and inclusive to all children.
+Individual coaches can protect this in their personal coaching and can also contribute to a club / so having child-centred values and policies.
+The Youth Sport Coaches can protect the personal coaching philosophy and a means to support club / school to adopt child-centred values and policies.
+Reflection on practice has been identified as a key means of learning and ongoing development for coaches.
+This can be supported by engaging with others and to a club / school being a learning environment for coaches (as well as children).
+Reflection is a learned skill and the Youth Sport Coach will reflect on their practice individually, with co-coaches and with a mentor.